 Many of our nurse clinics are free.
-We run appointments at various times during the day, and also on Saturday mornings.
+We run appointments at various times during the week.
 If you require general healthcare advice, but do not need a veterinary consultation, these free advice clinics are ideal.

 Nurses perform post-op checks and dressing changes as well as taking blood samples for testing and blood pressure monitoring.
 They also, for a small fee, clip nails, empty anal glands and insert microchips.